jmacapagal90/p2-project-beer-buddy/README.md

 Room for improvement:
 - improvement db functionality
 - import more beer types other than ale
-- display items in cart and total cost
+- display total cost
 - filter by price
+- sort features
 - improve css styling